ORAC stands for oxygen radical absorbance capacity. It's a measure of something's ability to act as an antioxidant.

 Antioxidants are mentioned constantly in food and beverage marketing, but most people have little understanding of what they actually do.
 In simple terms, antioxidants protect cells from oxidation, which causes damage.

 Oxidative stress, cell damage, and DNA mutations are inevitable.
-We all have cancer.
-It's about taking care of your body well enough and priming it to be strong enough so the cancer never takes over.
+We all have some level of pre-cancer.
+It's about taking care of our bodies well enough and priming them to be strong enough to never allow disease to manifest.